 You can use spreadsheet software to match the geography codes provided with those used in published data, and then aggregate the data using city/town classifications.
 In Microsoft Excel, for instance, this may involve using the vlookup and pivot table functions.

-Local data to use in analysis can be sourced from a range of publishers.
+Constituency and local authority data to use in analysis can be sourced from a range of publishers.
 We have aggregated a range of data on our website.

 National Records of Scotland, Mid-2016 population estimates